girder/large_image_wheels/README.md

 ## Issues

 In order to find the built libraries, this modifies how pylibtiff, openslide_python, and pyvips load those libraries.
 The other libraries are patched in place.
 There is probably a better way to do this.

+There are some differences in features exposed on different architectures; this is largely based on the source libraries and not on how they are built.

 ## Example Use